JXNCTED/Game-Judge/readme.md

 ## How to use
 0. Set the team logo and name in the `frontend/src/assets/teaminfo.json` file
-1. Set the IP for both backend and frontend in the `util` folder
+1. Set the IP for both backend and frontend in each `util` folder
 2. Run the backend server by `python backend-websocket/main.py`
 3. Run the frontend server by `npm run start` in the `frontend` folder
 4. Open the browser and go to the following pages

 |  Page   | Route  |
 |  ----  | ----  |
 | Display  | / |